 ***If the buyer is a VA buyer, the well and septic inspection will have special instructions.

-A cash buyer is not required to obtain an appraisal.
+A cash buyer is not required to obtain an appraisal but can do so if they choose.

 If the buyer is using a loan, the lender will require an appraisal.
 Once the property passes inspection and requested repairs have been completed, the appraisal is ordered by the buyer’s lender.
 The lender will typically have the buyer sign an authorization at the beginning of the loan process to order an appraisal.
 So if there are home inspection issues that are still unresolved by the time the appraisal is ready to be ordered, it is important to let the lender know.